SamuelWillis/website/priv/articles/2023/12-27-2023-using-JS-packages-in-phoenix-liveview.md

 3. Import CSS into `app.css` and use:
     * `@import '$PACKAGE_NAME/path/to/css/file.css';`

+The above will get the styles and JS working for the most part.
+If the depenedency has static assets, like images, that it uses in its styles those assets will need to be copied to the appropriate path in `priv/static/`.
+You may also need to configure a custom `Plug.Static`

 If you'd like to know more and see an example, feel free to continue reading.

 ## Importing a NPM package